Knights of Saint Columbanus: In Politics

+In 1948, following the emergence of the Cold War and the likely prospect of a Communist victory in the Italian general election that year, Pope Pius warned of the perceived stark choice between Christianity and "Atheistic Communism."
+In an unprecedented move, McQuaid assisted in an intervention in Italian politics, and took part in an anti-communist fundraising drive.
+He received a cheque for IR£5,000 (IR£100,000 as of 1999) from the Knights of St. Columbanus, within 24 hours of requesting support.
+The Knights would later aid McQuaid in seeking to purge groups with Communist links, particularly the Socialist Youth Movement, as well as students' organisations (which were affiliated with the Communist-endorsed International Union of Students).
+McQuaid tasked the Knights with weakening such groups, whose aims, they claimed, were "to destroy the Christian faith."

+John Hume, former SDLP and credit union movement leader, suggested the idea of founding Derry Credit Union at a Knights of St. Columbanus branch meeting in May 1960.
+He was subsequently supported by the society in this initiative.

+In the late 1960s, when Taoiseach Jack Lynch TD flouted the concept of developing a pluralistic Ireland, he ducked from lifting a ban on contraception when McQuaid confronted him.
+The professional middle-classes who comprised part of the Knights' membership were especially dedicated on the behalf of McQuaid's "highly effective homespun intelligence system" to protecting a Catholic outlook within government and politics.

 Members also held some key positions on hospital boards in the country in the mid-20th century, alongside the mostly Protestant Freemasons.
 By the 1970s, the Knights had become involved in the politics of tertiary level education, associated with University College Dublin, while the Freemasons were affiliated with Trinity College Dublin.
 The Knights had also been critical of the Dalkey School Project when it was first set up in 1979 as a multi-denominational school.

+The former government minister, Fine Gael's Oliver J. Flanagan TD, who, by the mid-1980s, was one of the longest serving parliamentarians in the Western world, was a staunch member of the organisation, and regarded as a "thorn in the side of the more liberal elements within the Church and his own party."

-The Knight's involvement in these sectors has drawn criticism since the 1950s, mostly in the Irish parliament, Dáil Éireann.
+The Knights' involvement in these sectors has drawn criticism since the 1950s, mostly in the Irish parliament, Dáil Éireann.
 As a result, the number of individual members of the Knights who sit on hospital, education and government boards has been far less significant since the 1990s.
 The Order as a whole, however, maintains public stances on matters of politics and education.
 One recent example of this was the Order's opposition to the repeal of the Eighth Amendment of the Constitution of Ireland which legally permits abortions in the country under a broader range of circumstances.
 The Order also maintains support for Catholic education in Ireland.